Set-valued data analysis for interlaboratory comparisons: Application

 Consider the problem of detecting outlier laboratories, i.e., laboratories whose intra-laboratory consensus~$A_i$ seems to deviate significantly more from~$A$ than the others.
 One can adapt~\eqref{eq:prob_larger_deviation} to consider the posterior distribution of

 given~$\underline{\mathbb{X}}$.
 Note that neither~$A$, nor~$u$, nor~$A_i$ are directly observed.

 The posterior distributions of the~$\Gamma_i$s are more spread out than those of~\eqref{eq:prob_larger_deviation}.
 Consequently, the decisions depend on the choice of a point estimate such as the posterior mean or the posterior median.
 Laboratory~$1$, laboratory~$10$, and laboratory~$25$ are the three borderline cases that emerge from the analysis.
 Observe in Figure~\ref{fig:mozaique_cil_cem} that operators in these laboratories select more often items outside the support of the posterior of~$A$.
-Figure~\ref{fig:posterior_cil_cem_op_omega_i_gamma_i_k_i} represents the posterior distributions of~$\Gamma_i$,~$u_i$, and~$k_i = \# (A_i \cap A^c)$ for these laboratories.
+In the following, write~$\overline{e}_i$ for the mean of~$e_{u_i}$ to simplify notation.
+Figure~\ref{fig:posterior_cil_cem_op_omega_i_gamma_i_k_i} represents the posterior distributions of~$\Gamma_i$,~$\overline{e}_i$, and~$k_i = \# (A_i \cap A^c)$ for these laboratories.

 Within-laboratory dispersion is low in laboratories~$10$ and~$25$: for each of these two laboratories, operators tend to make similar non-consensual choices.
-Consequently,~$u_{10}$ and~$u_{25}$ have significant probability masses near zero and, accordingly,~$\Gamma_{10}$ and~$\Gamma_{25}$ have important probability masses below~$5 \%$.
-However,~$u_{10}$ and~$u_{25}$ also have---smaller, but substantial---probability masses near one, translating into probabilities of~$k_{10}$ and~$k_{25}$ being low.
+Consequently,~$\overline{e}_{10}$ and~$\overline{e}_{25}$ have significant posterior probability masses on low numbers of deviations and, accordingly,~$\Gamma_{10}$ and~$\Gamma_{25}$ have important probability masses below~$5 \%$.
+However,~$\overline{e}_{10}$ and~$\overline{e}_{25}$ also have probability masses on large values, translating into probabilities of~$k_{10}$ and~$k_{25}$ being low due to posterior correlation.
 This means that there is still a chance that operators have accidentally made similar errors in the absence of bias.
 Consequently,~$\Gamma_{10}$ and~$\Gamma_{25}$ have probability masses way above~$5 \%$, which inflate the posterior means.
 However, the posterior median of~$\Gamma_{10}$ is just below~$5 \%$ and the posterior median of~$\Gamma_{25}$ is lower than~$0.1 \%$.